swrlly/vrelay/README.md

 Each feature has a toggle key as shown in the image above.

-1. **Autonexus**: If you take damage that will put you under a certain threshold, you automatically join the nexus.
+1. **Predictive Autonexus**: If you take damage that will put you under a certain threshold, you automatically join the nexus.
     - ***Does NOT account*** for AoE right now.
 Working on collecting data to add predictive AoE autonexus.
 2. **Godmode**: Immune to all bullet and ground damage.
 Does not block AoE damage.
 3. **No projectile**: Hides all projectiles from appearing; essentially another godmode (but very obvious to others as you do not know where to dodge).